SebbyLebby/SebbyLebby/README.md

 ### Hello there 👋 :video_game:

-- 🔭 I’m currently working on Java Programming: Solving Problems with Software course by Duke University and a Fullstack Course by LaunchX.
+- 🔭 I’m currently working on Fullstack Course by LaunchX.
 - 🌱 I’m currently learning Java, JavaScript.
 - 👯 I’m looking to collaborate on FrontEnd Development.
 - 🤔 I’m looking for help to find a job.